9 Leadership Styles With Their Characteristics, Pros & Cons

 These tests are Meyers Briggs, USC's Leadership Style Self-Assessment, Emotional Intelligence Assessment, Leadership Blind Spots, CliftonStrengths, etc.

-These were some of the ways for Leadership Style Assessment.
+These were some of the ways for the assessment of different style of leadership .

 Now, let’s bring this towards an end with the big question.